rcrtss/hmi-hierarchy-tree-template/README.md

+# About

-## Basic template for HMI design in C using a hierarchy tree structure
+Basic template for HMI design in C using a hierarchy tree structure.

-This code is for example purproses and is thought to be used in embedded projects.
+> This code is for example purproses and is thought to be used in embedded projects.